rezkycodes/CLIProxyAPIPlus-Easy-Installation/README.md

 - Keyboard shortcuts: `R` to refresh, `Esc` to close modals

 The GUI runs a local management server on `localhost:8318` that handles all control commands.

+**Note:** The Linux version provides core functionality with a Python-based server.
+For full features, use the Windows PowerShell version.

 ---